This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy has safe and effective procedures in place.
-It has suitable systems to identify and manage the risks associated with its services.
-Members of the pharmacy team monitor the safety of their services by recording their mistakes and learning from them.
+The pharmacy identifies and manages the risks associated with its services well.
+Members of the pharmacy team thoroughly monitor the safety of their services by recording their mistakes and learning from them.
 They actively protect the welfare of vulnerable people.
-The pharmacy safeguards people’s private information appropriately.
-And it generally maintains its records as it should.
+The pharmacy safeguards people’s confidential information appropriately.
+And it maintains its records as it should.

 Principle 2.
 Staff